Lupe Cotrim: Influences

 Lupe Cotrim considered herself a post-Drummondian poet, having been influenced by the poetry of Carlos Drummond de Andrade.
 When reflecting on her works, she considered the first phase of her poetic production "outdated" and stated that "with Inventos, a new epoch of poetry began in me.
 I stopped seeing myself, stopped showing myself by seeking to give a new facet of my poetry".

-From the epigraphs of her first two books, one can see the influences of Provençal troubadours such as Ranier Maria Rilke, Giraut de Borneil, Paul Verlaine, Rabindranath.
+From the epigraphs of Lupe's first two books, one can see the influences of Provençal troubadours such as Ranier Maria Rilke, Giraut de Borneil, Paul Verlaine, Rabindranath.
 Among the Hispanics, Juan Ramón Jimenez was one of her favorite poets having repercussions in her first poems.
 From him, Lupe Cotrim selected poems that were published in the newspaper O Estado de S. Paulo.
 Among the Brazilians are Carlos Drummond de Andrade, Manuel Bandeira, Cecília Meireles, Vinícius de Moraes, and others.

 In her readings, Lupe Cotrim went into areas such as literature, philosophy, and the social sciences, studying texts from psychoanalysis, Simone de Beauvoir's essayistic feminism, and works by authors such as Michel Foucault, Merleau-Ponty, Karl Marx, Heidegger, and Lévi-Strauss.

 Critical reception

-Her works have been praised by journalists, literary critics and writers, such as César Leal, Lygia Fagundes Telles and Cacaso.
+Lupe's work have been praised by journalists, literary critics and writers, such as César Leal, Lygia Fagundes Telles and Cacaso.

 In 1983, the 50th anniversary year of Lupe Cotrim's birth, Renata Pallottini, a poet and also her friend, dedicated a poem to her:

 Teaching

 In 1968, Lupe Cotrim was invited by Professor Julio Garcia Morejón, director of the then School of Cultural Communications (Escola de Comunicações Culturais), later renamed the School of Communications and Arts (Escola de Comunicações e Artes), to join the founding professors of this School.
-She assumed the chair of Aesthetics in the Department of Historical and Philosophical Studies (Departamento de Estudos Históricos e Filosóficos), later named Department of Communications and Arts (Departamento de Comunicações e Artes).
+Initially, Lupe declined the invitation, stating that he did not know enough about Philosophy to take on a university class, however, eventually accepted and began teaching Aesthetics in the Department of Historical and Philosophical Studies (Departamento de Estudos Históricos e Filosóficos), which was later renamed the Department of Communications and Arts (Departamento de Comunicações e Artes).
 Her remarkable performance facing the challenges of the newly created USP unit and, at the same time, the adverse political conjuncture the country was going through mobilized the students to honor her, naming, in 1970, the school's academic center Centro Acadêmico Lupe Cotrim (CALC).